nus-cs2103-AY2122S2/ip/docs/README.md

 2. move it to the folder that you like it to work at.
 3. double-click it.
 4. add your tasks.
-5. let it manage your tasks for you :smirk:.
+5. let it manage your tasks for you.

 ## Features